Connect with others who understand.

 Corticosteroids

 Corticosteroids are a common and effective treatment for psoriasis.
-They work by suppressing the immune system (reducing its activity).
-The purpose of suppressing the immune system is to control overactive immune responses, but it also may make the body more susceptible to infections.
+They work by calming or reducing immune system activity.
+Suppressing the immune system helps control overactive immune responses but can also make the body more vulnerable to infections.
 According to the National Psoriasis Foundation, easy bruising is a potential side effect of this type of treatment.

-If your dermatologist recommends a topical steroid cream or ointment, tell them about any physical changes you notice after using it, including increased bruising.
-In addition to thinning the skin, corticosteroids like prednisone can also reduce your blood’s ability to clot, which may lead to bruising.
+If your dermatology provider recommends a topical steroid cream or ointment, tell them if you notice any physical changes, including increased bruising, after using it.
+In addition to thinning the skin, corticosteroids like prednisone can affect the blood’s ability to clot, which may lead to bruising.

 Acitretin

 Acitretin (Soriatane) is another psoriasis treatment that can cause bruising.
-This oral retinoid is a vitamin A product and a first-line treatment for pustular psoriasis and other severe types of psoriasis.
-When combined with phototherapy (an ultraviolet light treatment), acitretin can also effectively treat plaque psoriasis.
-In addition to bruising, other side effects of retinoids include joint pain, fatigue, headaches, and depression.
+A vitamin A product, this oral retinoid is mainly used for pustular psoriasis.
+It’s not usually the first treatment doctors choose for plaque psoriasis today.
+When combined with phototherapy (an ultraviolet light treatment), acitretin can also treat plaque psoriasis.
+Other side effects of retinoids include joint pain, fatigue, headaches, and depression.

 Methotrexate

 Seek immediate medical care if you notice easy bruising while taking methotrexate.
-This is not a common side effect of this disease-modifying antirheumatic drug (DMARD) and could be a sign of an overdose, which can be fatal.
+Bruising isn’t a common side effect of this disease-modifying antirheumatic drug (DMARD).
+It sometimes means that the drug is affecting the bone marrow, which makes blood cells.
+This can happen even at normal doses and is a serious side effect.
 With other psoriasis treatments, bruising is more common and usually not a cause for concern.

 Biologics

-Biologics can also cause bruising on some parts of the body, but perhaps for a different reason.
-You may notice bruising at the injection site if you inject biologics at home.
-To minimize this side effect, ask your health care provider about the benefits of injecting the medication slowly, rotating the injection site, and using ice to numb the area before and after the injection.
+Ask your healthcare provider how to minimize this side effect.
+Your doctor may suggest injecting the medication slowly, rotating the injection site, and using ice to numb the area before and after the injection.
 You can also ask your care team to watch you do a few injections.
 They may have tips for reducing bruising and other side effects.

-Other psoriasis therapies that may increase your risk of bruising include certain laser treatments and frequent use of over-the-counter pain relievers like ibuprofen (Advil) and naproxen (Aleve).
+Other psoriasis therapies that may raise your risk of bruising include certain laser treatments and frequent use of over-the-counter pain relievers like ibuprofen.

 Some MyPsoriasisTeam members have noticed a link between psoriasis treatments and bruises.
-“Is bruising easily a side effect of Enbrel?” asked one member.
-“I seem to be bruising on Humira,” shared another.
+“I seem to be bruising on a biologic,” one member said.

-A MyPsoriasisTeam member living with PsA has a different perspective.
-“My doctor suggested it was a side effect of a medication, but I’ve had bruises since before starting medication for PsA,” they said.
+A MyPsoriasisTeam member living with PsA shared a different perspective: “My doctor suggested it was a side effect of a medication, but I’ve had bruises since before starting medication for PsA.”

 Other Reasons for Bruising With Psoriasis

-Skin injuries like cuts, sunburns, bug bites, and bruises can lead to a psoriasis flare, but can a psoriasis flare also cause skin injuries?
-Potentially.
-If your skin itches, you might rub or scratch it in a way that damages the blood vessels below and leads to a bruise.
-If this happens frequently, talk to your health care provider about options for preventing and controlling itching.
+Skin injuries like cuts, sunburns, bug bites, and bruises can lead to a psoriasis flare.
+Can a psoriasis flare also cause skin injuries?
+It’s possible.
+If your skin itches, rubbing or scratching it may damage the blood vessels below and lead to a bruise.
+If this happens often, talk to your doctor about how you can prevent and control itching.

 Is This a Bruise?

-It can be hard to tell the difference between a bruise and skin symptoms of psoriasis, especially if the bruises are new or if your psoriasis diagnosis is recent.
+It can be hard to tell the difference between a bruise and skin symptoms of psoriasis.
+This may be especially difficult if the bruise is new or your psoriasis diagnosis is recent.
 Here are a few tips:

-• Bruises are generally black, red, purple, or blue, and they change colors as they heal.
+Bruises tend to be black, red, purple, or blue and change colors as they heal.

-• Psoriasis plaques vary by skin tone and may look pink or red on lighter skin and purple and gray on darker skin.
+Psoriasis plaques vary by skin tone.
+They may look pink or red on light skin and purple and gray on darker skin.

 Ask your dermatologist or rheumatologist to take a look if you have questions about skin changes or discoloration.